sindresorhus/sindresorhus.github.com/source/content/apps/velja.md

 Leave out `&prompt` to not show the browser prompt.

-*Don't forget to [URL encode](https://www.urlencoder.org) the value for the `url=` search parameter.
+*Don't forget to [URL encode](https://www.urlencoder.org) the value for the `url=` parameter.
 For example, using [this](https://gist.github.com/cdown/1163649) Bash function.*

-Tip: You can specify the `url` search parameter multiple times to open multiple URLs.
+Tip: You can specify the `url` parameter multiple times to open multiple URLs.

-You can force the use of a specific browser by specifying an `app` search parameter:
+You can force the use of a specific browser by specifying an `app` parameter:

 ```sh
 open --background 'velja:open?url=https%3A%2F%2Fsindresorhus.com&app=org.mozilla.firefox'